av-maramzin/icsa-dswp/README.md

 The `MDGPrinter.cpp` implements a printing pass, almost identical to `DDGPrinter.cpp`.
-In order to test the `MemoryDependenceGraph`, you can use `tools/test-dot-mdg.sh`, similarly to `tools/test-dot-ddg.sh`.
-There is also `tools/test-mdg.sh` which just tests the memory dependence graph pass, without printing it.
+In order to test the `MemoryDependenceGraph`, you can use `tools/test-pass.sh`, similarly to the test for the `DataDependenceGraph`.
+The first argument can be either `-mdg` or `-dot-mdg`.
+Where the former just tests the memory dependence graph pass, without printing it.

+# CDG.h and CDG.cpp

 [ottoni2005]: (http://dl.acm.org/citation.cfm?id=1100543)
 [2011-dswp-prj]: (http://www.cs.cmu.edu/~fuyaoz/courses/15745/)